Access Keys:

 Aims

-The Art Department strives at all times to be a hive of activity, busy and exciting in pursuit of the objectives of the department.
+The Art Department always strives to be a hive of activity, busy and exciting in pursuit of the objectives of the department.
 Each pupil is treated with respect and encouraged to attain their maximum potential.
 As the standard of achievement in public exams is very high, good practice is essential to maintain this standard.
 Enjoyment of hard work and application is a core value.
-Overall our aims are as follows:
+Overall, our aims are as follows:

 • Stimulate the student’s interest and enjoyment of the arts